Satisfactory Academic Progress Policy

 A copy of this Policy is available in the Financial Aid Office at any time.
 This policy is also printed in the Financial Aid section of the OCC catalog.
 See the OCC catalog (PDF).

 At that time a student is placed on financial aid suspension, the student may appeal the condition in writing to the Director or Financial Aid.
-Appeals must be based on unususal circumstances such as long-term illness, death or illness of a family member, etc. The Financial Aid Appeal Committee will review the student's file and the student will be notified of the decision.
-Letters of appeal must be submitted by the date printed on the Suspension Notification Letter.
+Appeals must be based on unusual circumstances such as long-term illness, death or illness of a family member, etc. The Financial Aid Appeal Committee will review the student's file and the student will be notified of the decision.
+Letters of appeal must be submitted to the Financial Aid Office by the date printed on the Suspension Notification Letter, along with any and all appropriate documentation.

 Withdrawal from Courses